April 22, 2019 308

 The younger pedlers are found mainly at busy road junctions and traffic hold-ups, soliciting patronage from a passerby, pedestrians and motorists.
 The predominance of this variety of small businesses is attributed to widespread unemployment, underemployment, the need to supplement low incomes with the profits from these businesses, and the small capital required to establish such businesses.

-The long distances to the city centres where the big ships and open markets are situated, and the difficulty of reaching these centres because of bad roads and poor public transport system, partly account for the omnipresence of these small-scale retail shops.
-In spite of their relative small size, inefficiency and poor management the small businesses play a very vital role in the distribution of goods to every part of the country.
-In view of this, their predominance is expected to endure for a very long time.
+The long distances to the city centers where the big ships and open markets are situated, and the difficulty of reaching these centers because of bad roads and poor public transport system, partly account for the omnipresence of these small-scale retail shops.
+In spite of their relatively small size, inefficiency and poor management the small businesses play a very vital role in the distribution of goods to every part of the country.
+Given this, their predominance is expected to endure for a very long time.

 Partnerships are rare and largely limited to the professions, such as law and accountancy.
 Their paucity is due largely to mutual suspicion among Nigerians, particularly in financial matters, which is itself partly attributable to low incomes, ignorance of basic record-keeping and other accounting control systems that could reduce fraud.

 Most of the incorporated companies are those that were previously owned and managed by foreigners, mainly British, American and Lebanese.
 With the Indigenization Acts of 1972 and 1977, most of them were transferred to Nigerians.
 A large number of the other private limited liability companies are so registered to avoid the disadvantage of unlimited liability.

 In most other respects, they are run like sole proprietorships; the shares are invariably held by the Managing Director/Chairman, his wives, and his under-aged offspring.
 In most cases, all the capital is contributed by the chairman alone, since the wives and children are unlikely to participate in the management of the enterprise, and receive no direct remuneration or dividends whatsoever.